Rita Ora Sizzles In Black Lace Bra In Behind-The-Scenes Dressing Room Snaps

 Rita gave another behind-the-scenes glimpse in the third snap, where she was photographed from above.
 Her ample assets were on full display, and she was checking something on her phone.

 The fourth snap was a dramatic change, with Rita all dressed up with an entirely different look.
-Her hair was styled in sleek French braids, and she rocked a bold cat eye.
-She donned a printed turtleneck that she pulled up over her mouth, and layered a button-down red dress over top of it.
+Her hair was styled in sleek French braids, and she rocked a bold cat-eye look.
+She donned a printed turtleneck that she pulled up over her mouth and layered a button-down red dress over top of it.
 Even in that ensemble, however, she needed occasional touch-ups, as the final snap proved.
 In the last snap in the series, Rita was fully dressed, leaning over slightly to allow a member of her glam squad to spritz something on her hair to keep it all in place.

 Her followers couldn’t get enough of the behind-the-scenes snaps, and the post received over 42,500 likes within just 15 minutes.
 Rita revealed in the caption that the snaps were from an appearance she made on Hits Radio.